How to combat Blue Monday 2020

 Don't feel dreary this Blue Monday: ideas and inspiration for cheering up the most depressing day of the year

 Blue Monday is now upon us once more, falling on Monday 20 January in 2020.
 If you wake up feeling a little anxious, depressed or with lower energy levels than usual, you’re not alone.
 Here’s what to do on Blue Monday in London to recharge your positivity.

 Breathe mindfully at Breathpod

 It might sound obvious, but conscious, calm breathing can do wonders for restoring peace of mind.
-What’s more, despite the fact we take 20,000 breaths a day on average, our worries and daily stresses often prevent us from breathing the optimal way.
+What’s more, despite the fact we take 20,000 breaths a day on average, our worries and daily stresses often prevent us from breathing in the optimal way.
 When done properly, though, breathing can relieve stress, anxiety and even lower your blood pressure.
-It’s perhaps no surprise then that transformational breathing is expected to be among the big wellness trends of 2019 (you might even wonder what took it so long to become a ‘thing’).
-If you’re feeling low or anxious this Blue Monday, get ahead of the trend and book into a class at a Breathpod studio.
+It’s perhaps no surprise, then, that transformational breathing was one of the big wellness trends of 2019 (you might even wonder what took it so long to become a ‘thing’).
+If you’re feeling low or anxious this Blue Monday, you can still jump on board with the trend and book into a class at a Breathpod studio.
 Founded by Transformational Breath Coach Stuart Sandeman, the classes are designed to help you work through any physical, mental and emotional blocks.

 Book in for a breathing class at Breathpod